History of Taranto: Roman Republic and Empire

 Even in Antiquity it was renowned for its beautiful climate.
 In ancient times its poets Apollodorus and Clinias, its painter Zeuxis and its mathematician Archytas were renowned.

 In 122 BC a Roman colony was founded next to Taranto, according to the law proposed by Gaius Sempronius Gracchus.
 The colony was named Neptunia, after the Roman sea god Neptune, worshipped by the Tarentines.
 The Roman colony was separate from the Greek city, and populated by Roman colonists, but it was later unified with the main centre when Taranto become a municipium, in 89 BC.

-In 37 BC Marcus Antonius, Octavianus and Lepidus signed the Treaty of Tarentum, extending the second triumvirate until 33 BC.
+In 37 BC Marcus Antonius, Octavianus and Lepidus signed the Treaty of Tarentum, extending the Second Triumvirate until 33 BC.

 Tarentum had a municipal law, Lex municipii Tarenti; a partial copy inscribed on bronze plates was discovered in 1894 by Luigi Viola, and is now at the Museo Archeologico Nazionale of Naples.

 During the late Republic and all the Roman Empire, Taranto was a simple provincial city (Prefecture of Italy, Diocese of Italia suburbicaria, Apulia et Calabria province).
 Emperor Trajanus tried to counter the reduction of the population giving the Tarentine lands to his veterans, but this initiative failed.
 Taranto followed the story of Italy during the late Empire, with Visigothic attacks and Ostrogothic domination.

-Roman, Lombard, Arab, and Norman Middle era
+Byzantine, Lombard, Arab, and Norman Middle eras

-Roman and Lombard dominations
+Byzantine and Lombard dominations

-In the wake of the Gothic wars, Taranto was reconquered by the Roman Empire in 540, and was ruled by them until the Lombards (or Longobards) of the Duchy of Benevento captured it in 662.
+In the wake of the Gothic wars, Taranto was reconquered by the Byzantine Empire in 540 and was ruled by them until the Lombards (or Longobards) of the Duchy of Benevento captured it in 662.

-In spring 663, Basileus Constans II arrived at Taranto with a fleet and an army and defeated the Lombards: it was the first time a Byzantine Emperor from Constantinople had arrived in Italy with an army.
-Next, he conquered Apulia and went to Rome to meet Pope Vitalian.
+In spring 663 Constans II arrived at Taranto with a fleet and an army and defeated the Lombards: it was the first time a Byzantine Emperor had arrived in Italy with an army.
+Next he conquered Apulia and went to Rome to meet Pope Vitalian.

-After the Emperor got back to Constantinople, a new war between the Byzantines and the Duchy of Beneventum started, which lasted for years.
+After the Emperor returned to Constantinople, a new war between the Byzantines and the Duchy of Beneventum started.
 Duke Grimoaldus conquered northern Apulia and his son Romoaldus, in 686, took Taranto and Brindisi from the imperial army.

 In the 8th century, North African Muslim Berbers started to raid Taranto and southern Italy; the Saracen menace lasted up to the 11th century.